128technology/docs/docs/intro_installation_byol_azure_mist.md

 Alternatively, it is possible to accept the term of use and privacy policy programmatically.
 The PowerShell commands for each Session Smart Networking software image are shown next, please run the commands corresponding to the image you want to use:

-* Session Smart Networking - Private Image:
+* Session Smart Networking - BYOL

 ```
 Get-AzureRmMarketplaceTerms `
 -Publisher "juniper-networks" `
--Product "session-smart-networking-payg" `
+-Product "session-smart-networking-byol" `
--Name "session-smart-networking-private-XYZ" `
+-Name "session-smart-networking-byol-XYZ" `
 | Set-AzureRmMarketplaceTerms -Accept
 ```

 :::important
 Replace the XYZ placeholder right in the command above with the version of the Session Smart Software to be deployed.
-For example, if the version to deploy is 5.4.4, then replace XYZ with 544
+For example, if the version to deploy is 6.2.5, then replace XYZ with 625.
 :::

 ### Load the Template